-Che Guevara, an Argentinian and a doctor by profession, had travelled across South America in the 1950s dreaming about overturning the United States' capitalist exploitation of Latin America after witnessing acute hunger and poverty in the region.
+Che Guevara, an Argentinian and a doctor by profession, had traveled across South America in the 1950s dreaming about overturning the United States' capitalist exploitation of Latin America after witnessing acute hunger and poverty in the region.
 His opportunity to do so presented itself in 1955 in Mexico when he met Fidel Castro, a Cuban revolutionary.
 Che Guevara, Fidel Castro and his brother Raul Castro then sailed to Cuba to rebel against the government.
 In Cuba, they led a two-year guerrilla campaign and war where Guevara rose to prominence and was promoted to second-in-command.
 The war was eventually won in in 1959 and the brutal US backed dictator, Fulgencio Batista, was deposed and Castro assumed the political and military power as the Prime Minister of Cuba.
 Castro's initial promises to the Cuban people about elections and democracy quickly dissipated, to be replaced by a brutal Communist dictatorship, headed by him and his lieutenant Che.

 Fidel and Raul Castro with Che.